Capgemini/grade-ladder-fullstack/README.md

   - TDD
   - Jest
 - Have Basic understanding of React + hooks + react-testing-library or Angular or VueJS
-- Basic knowledge appreciation of Typscript
+- Basic knowledge appreciation of Type
+- script
 - basic knowledge of document structure (mainly json)
 - basic handson on build tools and ci/cd process
 - code debugging and defect fixing